solid-design-system/solid/CONTRIBUTING.md

 - Packages have to be run individually (eg: `cd packages/components` → `pnpm dev` to start development server)
 - Run `pnpm verify` at the root directory periodically, particularly, before pushing changes when a pull request is already opened.
 - Every branch should be associated with a PR.
+- Nearly all styles (colors, fonts, sizes etc.) are defined by our design team and provided for usage in our code via tokens (/packages/tokens/src/token.json).
+  Components should use this tokens instead of individual styles if possible.
+- Components should be optimized for accessibility.
+Check https://www.w3.org/WAI/standards-guidelines/wcag/ for more information on accessibility.

 ## Pull Requests